archishmanghos/DSA-Contests/Interviews/LeetCode/Random-problems/Easy/Maximum-Units-on-a-Truck/README.md

 1. take the given data and sort it into the 1000 buckets. this is O(n) because we loop over the given data once.
 2. loop over the buckets backwards- so that we start at a higher boxes per unit to get as many units as possible. in each iteration:

-> - check if the current bucket has any values (isn't -1).
-> - if the bucket has a value, check if the truck has space enough for all the boxes. if yes, load up all units.
+> - Check if the truck has space enough for all the boxes. if yes, load up all units.
 > - if the truck hasn't enough space, load up only the units you can.
 >